Toyota Ist: Second generation (XP110; 2007)

-This new Ist, like its predecessor, is sold as a Scion in the US.
-But instead of being the new xA, it is called the xD.
-The only real difference between the Ist and xD is a revised front fascia.
+This new Ist, like its predecessor, is marketed as a Scion in the US, superseding the first generation Ist, which was marketed as the xA.

-In Europe and Latin America, it is sold as the Urban Cruiser with slightly different front panels.
+In Europe and Latin America, it is marketed as the Urban Cruiser with a revised fascia.

-In Japan, the second generation Ist went on sale on 30 July 2007 was only available at Netz Store.
-It is sold in two grades namely 150G and 150X and equipped with Super CVT-i for the 1NZ-FE option.
-One appealing offer for the 1NZ equipped model is the choice of AWD, which was not carried over to the US for the xD.
-Furthermore, a center console is offered on Japan's Ist, but not the US' xD.
+In Japan, the second generation Ist went on sale on 30 July 2007, marketed via the Netz Store in two trim levels namely 150G and 150X and equipped with Super CVT-i for the 1NZ-FE option.
+AWD was available in the JDM as well as a center console.
 The 180G with the 2ZR-FE engine option was also offered until August 2010.

-Starting with production model year 2007 in Japan, G-BOOK, a subscription telematics service, is offered as an option.
+Starting with model year 2007 in Japan, G-BOOK, a subscription telematics service, is offered as an option.

-The former Kanto Auto Works produced the Ist from January 2010.
+The former Kanto Auto Works manufactured the Ist from January 2010.

-Production of the Ist ended in March 2016.
-Sales of the Ist were discontinued in Japan on 29 April 2016.
+Manufacture of the Ist ended in March 2016, with JDM sales ending on 29 April 2016.
 It was replaced by the Yaris Cross in 2020.

 Urban Cruiser

-The Urban Cruiser is a version of the second generation Ist that was sold in Europe.
-It was first introduced in 2008.
-It is slotted below the RAV4 to compete against small crossover SUVs like the Nissan Qashqai and Kia Soul, while also attracting buyers of mainstream family hatchbacks.
-Designed by Toyota ED², it debuted at the March 2008 Geneva Motor Show and went on sale shortly thereafter.
+The Urban Cruiser is a version of the second generation Ist, marketed in Europe beginning in 2008.
+It debuted at the March 2008 Geneva Motor Show and was sold in European markets until 2014.
+After a hiatus, its place in the lineup was filled by the Yaris Cross in 2021.

-The Urban Cruiser did not have sales success in Europe after 2011 due to the ongoing strength of the Japanese yen, and production was discontinued in 2014.
-It was replaced by the Yaris Cross in 2021.

-The "Urban Cruiser" nameplate has been reused twice: between 2020 and 2022 for the rebadged Suzuki Vitara Brezza, and then since 2022 for the rebadged Grand Vitara as the "Urban Cruiser Hyryder".
+The "Urban Cruiser" nameplate has been reused twice: between 2020 and 2022 for the rebadged Suzuki Vitara Brezza, in 2022 for the rebadged Grand Vitara as the "Urban Cruiser Hyryder", in 2024 for the rebadged Suzuki Fronx as the "Urban Cruiser Taisor", and most recently in 2025 for the rebadged Suzuki e Vitara.

 Mechanicals and emissions

 The Urban Cruiser is powered by a 1,329 cc petrol engine that produces 99 PS and 132 Nm, or a 90 PS, 205 Nm 1,364 cc turbo-diesel.
 Front-wheel drive is standard, but the diesel model is also offered with an all-wheel drive option.
-Both come with a 6-speed manual transmission.
-There is no automatic option.
+Both came with a 6-speed manual transmission; there was no automatic option.

 Safety

-Despite being equipped with seven airbags, anti-lock brakes and traction control, the car received a relatively poor Euro NCAP safety rating of 3/5 stars.
+Despite its seven airbags, anti-lock brakes and traction control, the car received a relatively poor Euro NCAP safety rating of 3/5 stars.